a-z-listing/a-z-listing/readme.txt

 * Minor code cleanup.

 = Previous =
-See the file called `changelog` for the full release history.
+See the file called `changelog.md` for the full release history.